KellzCodes/Java-Practice/Foundations/3. Classes and Objects/README.md

 In the example above, we call the ```startEngine()``` method on the ```myFastCar``` object.
 This method call occurs inside the ```main()``` method.
 Running the program results in printing ```Vroom!``` to the output terminal.

+Example code can be found in the [Methods-Calling Methods](https://github.com/keldavis/Java-Practice/tree/master/Foundations/3.%20Classes%20and%20Objects/Methods-Calling%20Methods) folder.

 ### Scope